ClassicGOD/Qucik-Authelia-for-Nginx-Proxy-Manager/README.md

 # Quick and easy Authelia configuration for Nginx Proxy Manager
+No Redis or external DB required.
+Good for a handful of users and endpoints.
+If you need more I recommend reading [Authelia documentation](https://www.authelia.com/docs/) to set up a more scalable installation.

 All example files based on [Authelia documentation](https://www.authelia.com/docs/) please refer to it in case of any issues.
 Tutorial provided as is without any warranty.